Free Printable Mileage Logbook for Taxes and More

 You do not specifically need a paper mileage logbook for taxes – a simple printable logbook will suffice, but a mileage log that is created in software is an even better choice.
 In other words:

 In fact, you should.
 The log does, naturally, need to be IRS-compliant, though most people simply use an app to record their mileage along with a web dashboard to actually print that log.
-If you’re new to all this – the app is what you take with you on your phone, and the web dashboard is only useable on a PC or a laptop.
+If you’re new to all this – the app is what you take with you on your phone, and the web dashboard is only usable on a PC or a laptop.

 Should you use a printable mileage logbook?